ZaidMadanat/Plateful/README.md

 ## Accomplishments that we're proud of

 * Successfully creating a seamless, end-to-end workflow from AI-driven meal plan generation to a verified Kroger grocery cart with a single click.
-* Building a sophisticated RAG pipeline that truly learns from user behavior, making meal planning increasingly personalized and effective with each use.
+* Building a sophisticated RAG pipeline that truly learns from user behavior, making meal planning increasingly personalized.
 * Implementing a genuinely context-aware voice companion that provides a hands-free cooking experience that feels natural and truly helpful.
 ---